 Cleaning Lighting Fixtures

-These cleaning solutions for lighting fixtures and lamp shades can help clear things up.
+These cleaning solutions for lighting fixtures and lampshades can help clear things up.

-The Cleaning Lighting Fixtures Basics
+Basics on Cleaning Lighting Fixtures

 Wipe off the light bulb and base with a damp cloth.
 Immerse ceiling lamp covers in a sink full of warm, soapy water.
-Wash gently, rinse and dry thoroughly with a lint-free towel or cloth.
-These cleaning tips also work on brass, chrome, steel, nickel, pewter, and outside light fixtures.
+Wash gently, rinse, and dry thoroughly with a lint-free towel or cloth.

 Cleaning a Chandelier